Franciscus Conradus Palaoensoeka

 Franciscus Conradus Palaoensoeka (19 May 1922 – 12 August 1993) was an Indonesian politician.
 A long-standing member of the People's Representative Council, he served for eleven terms (Note: The terms of the People's Representative Council can be seen on .) from 1950 until 1988.
-Prior to his election, he had also served as a member of the West Borneo Council from 1948 until 1950.
+He also served as a member of the West Borneo Council from 1948 until 1950.

-He was also the Chairman of the Dayak Unity Party from 1958 until its dissolution and as the candidate for the Governor of West Kalimantan in 1967.
+He was also the Chairman of the Dayak Unity Party from 1958 until its dissolution and ran for the Governor of West Kalimantan in 1967.
 He lost the election to Overste Soemadi.